-(1) The number reported consists of (i) 12,180,333 ordinary shares and (ii) 1,411,765 ADSs.
+(1) The information shown is based, in part, upon disclosures on a Schedule 13G filed on February 13, 2019 by Syncona Portfolio Limited, Syncona Holdings Limited, Syncona Investment Management Limited and Syncona Limited.
+The number reported consists of (i) 12,180,333 ordinary shares and (ii) 1,411,765 ADSs.
 Syncona Portfolio Limited is a controlled subsidiary of Syncona Holdings Limited, which, in turn, is a controlled subsidiary of Syncona Limited.
-Each of Syncona Holdings Limited and Syncona Limited may be deemed to have voting and dispositive power over the securities held by Syncona Portfolio Limited.
 Investment and voting decisions with respect to these securities are made by Syncona Portfolio Limited acting upon the recommendation of an investment committee of Syncona Investment Management Limited, also a subsidiary of Syncona Holdings Limited.
-The members of this investment committee consist of Nigel Keen, Martin Murphy, Chris Hollowood and Toby Sykes.
-The address for Syncona Portfolio Limited is PO Box 255, Trafalgar Court, Les Banques, St Peter Port, Guernsey, GY1 3QL, Channel Islands.
+The members of this investment committee consist of Nigel Keen, Martin Murphy and Chris Hollowood.
+Each of Syncona Limited, Syncona Holdings Limited and Syncona Investment Management Limited may be deemed to have voting and dispositive power over the securities held by Syncona Portfolio Limited is Arnold House, St Julian's Avenue, St Peter Port, Guernsey GY1 3RD, Channel Islands.